Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 **T8.
 Telemetry (SWHV-CCN2-20100-08)**

 SWHV communicates back only crash reports to a Sentry server deployed at ROB.
 This server is connected to private email, Slack and GitLab services.
+Since the 2.12 release, several crashes unreported by users were intercepted.
+Some which were not uncovered by testing were fixed, others need more information.

+The best manner to report issues is via <https://github.com/Helioviewer-Project/JHelioviewer-SWHV/issues>.

 **T9.
 Guidelines for contributing (SWHV-CCN2-20100-09)**